True Faith Demonstrated: Works as the Evidence of Genuine Belief

 True faith is shown by works, while mere intellectual assent lacks saving power.

-18 Yes, a man will say, “You have faith, and I have works.”
-Show me your faith without works, and I will show you my faith by my works.
+18 But someone will say, “You have faith and I have deeds.”
+Show me your faith without deeds, and I will show you my faith by my deeds.

 19 You believe that God is one.
-You do well.
-The demons also believe, and shudder.
+Good for you!
+Even the demons believe that—and shudder.

 True faith is shown by works, while mere intellectual assent lacks saving power.